rd-kainos/defra-identity-hapi-plugin/readme.md

 You can find an example of the enrolment procedure in [demo/routes/enrolment.js](demo/routes/enrolment.js).

-**Note:** You are restricted to setting the user's enrolment status to either "incomplete" or "pending" on creation.
-If you wish to give the user complete access to your service straight away, you must create their enrolment with one of these statuses first, and then update it to "complete" status.
+**Note:** In versions <4 you were restricted to setting the user's enrolment status to either "incomplete" or "pending" on creation.
+As of v4.0.0 this is no longer the case.

 The available enrolment statuses are: